 - May cause a rash

-A lot of users swear by Primal Pit Paste and with good reason.
+Many users swear by Primal Pit Paste, and with good reason.
 It effectively combats underarm odor, is versatile enough for use by men and women, and it comes in a stick and paste form.

 That’s doesn’t mean we’ve always done it the right way, however.
 There’s a technique for applying deodorant, as well as a few rules for the road.